yoohj0416/predictbeetle/README.md

-This is a private repository for beetle elytra coordinates prediction.
+This is a official repository for beetle elytra coordinates prediction.